Facilities and features

 Although not run by the church, a number of Alcoholics Anonymous groups meet in St Michael's every week.
 Adult Children of Alcoholics also meet weekly.
 Enquiries about either of these groups can be directed to the church office, for details of times.

-Join us on Sunday Mornings for our Bible Study at noon.
+Join us on Tuesday lunchtime for our Bible Study at 1pm.

 St Michael's has a long and close relationship with both the Oxford Night Shelter and the Gatehouse.

-We support Oxford Winter Nights Shelter.
+We support Oxford Winter Nights Shelter, and are one of the venues they use.
 OWNS runs opperates from 1st January, and accomodates 20 people each night accross churches and other venues throughout Oxford.

 We run a joint children's church on Sunday mornings with St Mary Magdalene church.